Alaska Department of Fish and Game

 A free brochure with maps and area lake information is available at Department of Fish and Game offices.
 Also visit our stocked lakes maps and the fish stocking updates web pages.

-Illegally-introduced northern pike are present in Sand, Lower Fire, and Cheney lakes.
+Illegally-introduced northern pike were confirmed present in Sand, Campbell, Otter, Lower Fire, and Cheney lakes but have since been eradicated in all but Lower Fire Lake.
 There is no daily bag limit for pike and spears and bow fishing are legal.
-Hunt for pike in shallow, weedy areas, such as the south and eastern shores of Sand Lake, and the north and eastern shores of Cheney Lake.
+Hunt for pike in shallow, weedy areas.
 The highest pike concentration in Lower Fire Lake appears to be along the shore near where Fire Creek empties into this lake near the Old Glenn Highway.
 As the water warms up, the pike become more lethargic, so pike anglers have better luck early in the morning and later in the evenings.
 Bait and multiple hooks are legal, and be sure to keep all the pike you catch.
 If it’s more than you can eat, check with your favorite charity to see if they would like to accept some fresh fish.
 Remember: it’s illegal to waste sport-caught fish.
-Both Sand and Lower Fire lakes have limited public access points and float plane traffic.
 Respect private property and be alert to float planes in the area.